quark-engine/quark-engine/docs/source/quark_method_reference.rst

                         - Check if matched_strings has any matching strings.
                             - If True,
                                 - Use filter to remove empty strings from matched_strings.
-                                - Store the first element of matched_strings in the variable element and check if element is a sequence and not a string.
+                                - Check if first element is a sequence type and not string type.
                                     - If True, Iterate over each string_list in matched_strings.
                                         - Add each string from the str_list to the matched_string_set.
                                     - if False, add all the elements from matched_strings to matched_string_set.
-                    - If False, check if the keyword is present in parameter_str.
-                        - If True, add the keyword to the matched_string_set.
+                    - If False, add all keyword in parameter_str to the matched_string_set.

     5. Once the iteration finishes, return a list of strings from the matched_string_set, which represents all the matched results.